Scaling limit of the homogenization commutator for Gaussian coefficient fields: (Non-)Degeneracy of the limiting covariance

 \section{(Non-)Degeneracy of the limiting covariance}

 In this section, we investigate the possible degeneracy of the limiting covariance structure.
-We focus on the simpler symmetric setting, and we separately consider the integrable and non-integrable cases.
+We only treat the symmetric setting, and we separately consider the integrable and non-integrable cases.
+The non-symmetric setting is open.
 We denote by $\Mcal$ the set of matrices $\bb\in\R^{d\times d}$ such that the boundedness and ellipticity properties~\eqref{f.56} are satisfied, that is, $|\bb\xi|\le|\xi|$ and $\xi\cdot\bb\xi\ge\lambda|\xi|^2$ for all $\xi\in\R^d$, and we denote by $\Mcal_\sym$ the subset of symmetric matrices in $\Mcal$.

+We start with the statements of the results: sufficient conditions for non-degeneracy and genericity of the non-degeneracy, both for the case of integrable and non-integrable covariance.
+Proofs are postponed to the following subsections.

-We start with the integrable case $\beta>d$, and first state a sufficient condition for the non-degeneracy of the effective fluctuation tensor $\calQ$ defined in Proposition~\ref{prop:conv-cov}(i).
-To this aim we assume the validity of the following non-degeneracy property of the covariance structure. \begin{propr} If a stationary and centered random field $\psi\in\Ld^2(\Omega)^\kappa$ satisfies
+In the integrable case $\beta>d$, recall that the effective fluctuation tensor $\calQ$ is defined in Proposition~\ref{prop:conv-cov}(i). \begin{lem} Let $G$ be an $\R^\kappa$-valued Gaussian random field with an integrable covariance function $c$ that is of class $C^{2+\eta}$ in a neighborhood of the origin for some $\eta>0$, and assume \begin{enumerate} {\textbf{(H\arabic{enumi})}} \item \emph{Non-degeneracy of the covariance structure:}\\ If a stationary and centered random field $\psi\in\Ld^2(\Omega)^\kappa$ satisfies